-About a ten-minute drive from Watford Junction, The Grove is probably best known among the swinging community – with its 7,000-yard course, many visit specifically with golfing in mind.
+About a ten-minute drive from Watford Junction, The Grove is probably best known among the swinging community (not that one) – with its 7,000-yard course, many visit specifically with golfing in mind.
 But more blissful activities await at the Sequoia spa.
-Staff emphatically direct you towards a pool whose black tiling gives the water an ominous inky look, but the vitality pool is its best-kept secret – a bubbling bath with pounding jets – while a women's relaxation room is kitted out with a hypnotic fish tank just in case you still feel the need for screen time.
+Staff emphatically direct you towards a pool whose black tiling gives the water an ominous inky look, but the vitality pool is its best-kept secret – a bubbling bath with pounding jets – while a women’s relaxation room is kitted out with a hypnotic fish tank just in case you still feel the need for screen time.
 Treatments include London brand Oskia’s innovative candle oil massage, which leaves skin slick and supple after a deep-pressure pummelling.
 While the hotel itself can feel like a series of confusing corridors, they have been decorated with quirky artwork to keep you entertained while you get your bearings.
 And you can retreat from the manor to The Stables, a relaxed brasserie on campus whose steak and chips prove a hit with those golf nuts.
 Definitely take a chauffeured buggy back to your bed after dessert: it’s called self-care.
 Laura Richards

 Watford, Hertfordshire.
 25 minutes by train from London Euston.

 Ever wandered around a National Trust property thinking you’d quite like to hop into one of those four-poster beds and stay the night?
 Turns out you can.
 Hartwell House, the Grade I-listed hotel and spa that’s part-Jacobean mansion and part-Georgian house, is one of only three National Trust-owned historic house hotels.
-It’s rich in history – in fact, it was once home to French King Louis XVIII, who was exiled there in the nineteenth century (alright for some, eh?).
+It’s rich in history – in fact, it was once home to French king Louis XVIII, who was exiled there in the nineteenth century (alright for some, eh?).
 These days, it’s the ideal antidote to city life.
 The hotel rooms are huge and with ceilings so high you could probably squeeze the entire contents of your poky flat in there.
 The lord/lady of the manor vibes continue at the spa, which is housed in what was once the orangery – it’s lovely and light, and feels incredibly grand.
 There’s a pool, a jacuzzi, a steam room and separate saunas for men and women in the changing rooms.
 It’s not the most high-tech spa (you won’t find any plunge pools or jazzy massaging foot baths), but that’s kind of the point – it’s just a lovely spot to unwind in.
 If you want to feel even more chilled, book yourself in for an aromatherapy sesh, which starts with you choosing the essential oil that most appeals and ends with you feeling totally blissed out.
 If you’re staying in the hotel, the food in the main restaurant is delicious too.
 If there were a chance to get exiled here, I’d take it.
 Isabelle Aron

 Aylesbury, Buckinghamshire.
 One hour by train from London Marylebone to Aylesbury.

 If an hour or two spent wallowing in warm water is what you’re in need of, Bath is the place to head.
-The honey-coloured city has been *the* place to ’take the waters’ since Roman times - and The Gainsborough is in the amazing and unique position of having Bath’s natural, thermal waters trickle right into its spa.
+The honey-coloured city has been the place to ‘take the waters’ since Roman times – and The Gainsborough is in the amazing and unique position of having Bath’s natural, thermal waters trickle right into its spa.
 The hotel itself is as plush as they come, with thick carpets, soft bedding and heavy curtains that frame stunning views of the city centre rooftops.
 The bar is dreamy, with staff ready to create cocktails tailored to your tastes (your mood, your demanding requests) while the restaurant serves up incredibly fancy, beautifully presented fare.
 But the spa is really the reason to book a room.
-At the heart of two adjoining Grade II-listed buildings, sit the gently steaming and world-famous waters.
-Book a totally relaxing spa treatment (it’s worth noting as a hotel guest you can only use the spa in the early morning or evening, unless you also book a spa treatment), or set off on a traditional cycle around the spa (like circuits, but way more soothing), moving from warm water to hot, from an infra red sauna to a pool of ice chips.
+At the heart of two adjoining Grade II-listed buildings sit the gently steaming and world-famous waters.
+Book a totally relaxing spa treatment (it’s worth noting as a hotel guest you can only use the spa in the early morning or evening unless you also book a spa treatment), or set off on a traditional cycle around the spa (like circuits, but way more soothing), moving from warm water to hot, from an infrared sauna to a pool of ice chips.
 The best bit?
 The historically-accurate (and delicious) cups of hot chocolate you can sip while you spa.
 Ellie Walker-Arnott

 Bath, Somerset.
 One hour 30 minutes by train from London Paddington.

 Next to the bleak-but-beautiful Climping Beach and set in 30 acres of parkland, romantic Bailiffscourt Hotel is a world away from the bustle of London.
-You could be forgiven for thinking you are stepping back in time into a sort of well-groomed, fragrant medieval village, as the hotel's 39 rooms are spread over a cluster of thatched cottages and honey-stone buildings.
+You could be forgiven for thinking you are stepping back in time into a sort of well-groomed, fragrant medieval village, as the hotel’s 39 rooms are spread over a cluster of thatched cottages and honey-stone buildings.
 (Despite appearances the main house was built in 1927 as a whimsical, aristocratic holiday home.)
-There’s nothing medieval about the spa: six contemporary treatment rooms complete with warm floatation beds, steam rooms, sauna and a small gym.
+There’s nothing medieval about the spa: six contemporary treatment rooms complete with warm flotation beds, steam rooms, sauna and a small gym.
 It’s purpose-built and styled on a traditional Sussex barn.
 Light floods through oak timbers and glass into the pool area, where it’s tempting to just lie back and watch gulls twisting in an expansive sky.
 Heaving yourself from your lounger to imbibe some salty air and take a dip in the steamy open-air pool and hot tub almost feels like a chore.
-You'll definitely need to leave the fluffy comfort of your robe behind to eat, though.
-Dining in the flagstoned Tapestry Restaurant, which has a modern British menu, with an entire menu devoted to delicious vegetarian dishes, is a fancy affair.
+You’ll definitely need to leave the fluffy comfort of your robe behind to eat, though.
+Dining in the flagstoned Tapestry Restaurant, which has a modern British menu, with an entire section devoted to delicious vegetarian dishes, is a fancy affair.
 Katie Walker

 Climping, West Sussex.
 One hour 30 mins by train from London Victoria to nearby Littlehampton.

 Located a few miles from the M4 outside Newbury, like a zen-exuding pit stop for stressed-out motorway drivers, The Vineyard is a slick operation staffed by a friendly, welcoming team.
-It’s owned by businessman Sir Peter Michael, a passionate wine lover and art collector, and while there’s no actual vineyard here, there's no shortage of booze, as his own California winery is well-represented in a quirky, adventurous wine cellar.
-If you fancy unwinding with a wine flight and an immaculate five-course tasting menu – or you just love the idea of chowing down in the shadow of Impressionist landscapes – the formal dining room will tick all the boxes.
+It’s owned by businessman Sir Peter Michael, a passionate wine lover and art collector, and while there’s no actual vineyard here, there’s no shortage of booze, as his own California winery is well-represented in a quirky, adventurous wine cellar.
+If you fancy unwinding with a wine flight and an immaculate five-course tasting menu – or you just love the idea of chowing down in the shadow of impressionist landscapes – the formal dining room will tick all the boxes.
 In the spa, Bliss (yes, really) and her fellow therapists work minor miracles with sore joints and knotty shoulders.
 The bedrooms are comfy and spacious, and the gargantuan breakfast is worth any amount of motorway congestion on its own.
 If there’s another massage to ease indigestion, you may need it.
 Phil de Semlyen

 Newbury, Berkshire.
 50 minutes by train from London Paddington.

-Not many spas feature a swimming pool that helped bring down a government – but then again there aren't many places like Cliveden.
-Founded in the seventeenth century and rebuilt in the nineteenth by the same guy that designed the Houses of Parliament and the real-life Downton Abbey, it's now a stunning country house hotel with National Trust-run grounds – the kind of place you'd normally visit with an audio guide.
-Inside the spa (refurbished in 2017) there's a high-tech UV sauna, a warren of treatment rooms for luxurious rubs and scrubs (with scents named after the mistresses of the house) and alfresco hot tubs with a view of the Victorian clock tower.
-And, of course, there's the open-air pool where John Profumo met Christine Keeler in 1961, kickstarting one of the twentieth century's juiciest political scandals.
-As Profumo could have told you, a weekend at Cliveden doesn't come cheap.
-But I've never been anywhere quite like it.
+Not many spas feature a swimming pool that helped bring down a government – but then again there aren’t many places like Cliveden.
+Founded in the seventeenth century and rebuilt in the nineteenth by the same guy that designed the Houses of Parliament and the real-life Downton Abbey, it's now a stunning country house hotel with National Trust-run grounds – the kind of place you’d normally visit with an audio guide.
+Inside the spa (refurbished in 2017) there’s a high-tech UV sauna, a warren of treatment rooms for luxurious rubs and scrubs (with scents named after the mistresses of the house) and alfresco hot tubs with a view of the Victorian clock tower.
+And, of course, there’s the open-air pool where Secretary of State for War John Profumo met Christine Keeler in 1961, kickstarting one of the twentieth century’s juiciest political scandals.
+As Profumo could have told you, a weekend at Cliveden doesn’t come cheap.
+But I’ve never been anywhere quite like it.
 James Manning

 Taplow, Berkshire.
 40 minutes by train from London Paddington to nearby High Wycombe.